AlexandruIvan9/alexandruIvan1995/README.md

 ⚡ Why I code :

-   I wan't to help solve problems and help make an impact on the world through technology
+   I want to help solve problems and help make an impact on the world through technology

    I have a dream of starting a tech company one day